kratman/ZOModel/README.md

 ### ZOModelApp

-An Android app and Java GUI are currently in development...
+An Android application and desktop GUI for simulating zombie outbreaks.
+The graphical functionality is still a work in progress.

 ### ZOMOdds: Approximate number of zombies each survior must eliminate